 From fashion designers to CEO’s, creating visual inspiration boards is nothing new in the creative world.
 Now social media fans don’t need pushpins or cork sheets to create their own brainstorming boards–2011’s social media darling Pinterest, less than 2 years old and now with 11 million visits per week, allows users to “pin” images that speak to them on their own virtual boards that friends may follow, plus like, Repin and comment on items.
 Already the site has a 0.39 percent market share, almost as much as Google+’s 0.41 percent market share, and experts predict it could become as powerful […]

-By Jason Squardo, Senior Vice President, Optimization In early November, Google announced an update to their algorithm that verified that the search engine would use social media to deliver search results that are both relevant and recent.
+In early November, Google announced an update to their algorithm that verified that the search engine would use social media to deliver search results that are both relevant and recent.
 The implications of this announcement should not be underestimated, with Google noting that the algorithm change will impact 35% of searches, which equates to about one result per page.
-The purpose of this blog is to make further sense of social media’s implication plus analyze and identify specific opportunities for us to take advantage of social media’s influence on search from a practical […]
+The purpose of this blog is to make further sense of social media’s implication plus analyze and identify specific opportunities for us to take advantage of social media’s influence on search from a practical marketing perspective.
+Three Major Signals Google identified […]

-By Jessica Frampton Associate Designer I’m sure you have been there before, discussing creative files via email with a faceless graphic designer that you were referred to by your sister’s friend’s cousin as he throws out obscure terms and sends you files that you can’t open without the proper software.
+I’m sure you have been there before, discussing creative files via email with a faceless graphic designer that you were referred to by your sister’s friend’s cousin as he throws out obscure terms and sends you files that you can’t open without the proper software.
 Then, he scoffs when you ask why you can’t open it.
 Now, I, myself, am a graphic designer, so I can say this: Most designers think you’re dumb.
 It’s not that you actually are dumb, or even come across that way in an email exchange.
-It’s just that-for some reason […]
+It’s just that-for some reason or another-a majority of designers […]

-By Greg Getner Director of Strategy It isn’t everyday that you hear agencies exhort brands to Zogify their ZMOT.
+It isn’t everyday that you hear agencies exhort brands to Zogify their ZMOT.
 But at ZOG Media, that’s exactly what we’re doing, and after seeing the results we’ve generated, more and more brands are joining the Zogify movement.
 It begins by understanding Google’s so-called Zero Moment of Truth (or ZMOT).
-We were initially attracted to the ZMOT theory because first, at ZOG we love search (as many of you may know, prior to ZOG our founder and many members of the team founded the largest independent search agency in the USA), and also really […]
+We were initially attracted to the ZMOT theory because first, at ZOG we love search (as many of you may know, prior to ZOG our founder and many members of the team founded the largest independent search agency in the USA), and also really because as ZOGGERS, we tend to […]

 It’s a chilly fall morning at a local coffee shop.
 In the corner sits a mother, searching on her laptop for the best preschool options for her toddler.
 Next to her, a businessman is using his iPhone to read user reviews about golf clubs.
 Across the room, a couple perusing Facebook makes plans to eat at a new restaurant after seeing a friend’s rave review.
 What do these experiences have in common?
 They are all Zero Moments of Truth, ZMOT for short, according to the genii over at Google who recently released a marketing e-book on the subject.
 ZMOTs are […]

-By Jessica Frampton Associate Designers Say you decide you want to start a business.
+Say you decide you want to start a business.
 No doubt, you would meticulously strategize the type of business you want to open and the consumer base you are trying to reach and develop savvy business plans to ensure your success.
 Most entrepreneurs recognize the importance of everything from creating high-quality products and marketable services to hiring amicable receptionists to greet clients and answer calls, knowing the voice of their company is essential to their image.
-However, when all of those plans are set into motion, one of the things that should be more prominent […]
+However, when all of those plans are set into motion, one of the things that should be more prominent on that new business checklist […]